reactive-python/reactpy/docs/source/javascript-modules.rst

 .. note::

-    This is recent feature of IDOM.
+    This is a recent feature of IDOM.
 If you have a problem following this tutorial `post an issue <https://github.com/rmorshea/idom/issues>`__.

-While IDOM is a great tool for displaying HTML and respond to browser events with pure Python, there are other projects which already allow you to do this inside `Jupyter Notebooks <https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Basics.html>`__ or in
+While IDOM is a great tool for displaying HTML and responding to browser events with pure Python, there are other projects which already allow you to do this inside `Jupyter Notebooks <https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Basics.html>`__ or in